 Portable heating and A/C units can produce warmth around the motor and cause the material that is around the unit to catch fire.
 The leading cause of these fires is due to a lack of cleaning.
 The dust build-up on these units is a fire hazard.
 Take care of indoor units and prevent the second most common source of a household fire.

 This list includes water heaters, ovens, clothes dryers, etc. Appliances account for seven percent of house fires.
 Make sure that all appliances are clean and free from grim and anything else that can catch fire.
 One of the most common appliance fire starters is the clothes dryer.
 Regularly clean the dryer vent to save money and reduce the risk of fire.
-Beyond the cleaning, call the experts at Mr. Appliance to inspect your appliances and assess any potential problems.

 Like many other fire starters on this list, candle fires require something in the proximity to catch fire.
 As a household fire starter, candles are the cause of five percent of fires.
 Neglect is the largest problem surrounding candle fires and is followed closely by leaving a candle too close to a combustible.
 Never leave a candle lit in a place where someone is not present.
 Make sure that a candle is placed far enough away from anything that could catch fire.